wrth1337/RX/README.md

   - lambda calculus translators
   - binary operations
   - advanced mathematical operations
+  - unit-test framework + Testmode in the interpreter
   - ...
 - Providing more “syntactic sugar”
   - Is converted internally by the parser into a call of rewrite rules